Vermont Medicaid

 What is Vermont Medicaid?

 Vermont expanded Medicaid under the ACA.
-Approximately 220,000 Vermonters are enrolled, out of a total state population of under 650,000 — one of the highest Medicaid enrollment rates per capita in the country.
+As of 2026, approximately 148,000 Vermonters are enrolled, out of a total state population of under 650,000 — down from pandemic-era highs as continuous coverage protections have unwound nationally.
 Vermont has near-universal insurance coverage overall, with Medicaid serving as a primary mechanism for reaching low- and moderate-income residents.

 Vermont delivers Medicaid through managed care organizations rather than straight fee-for-service.
 DVHA contracts with managed care plans that coordinate care for members.
 Vermont also operates under a Global Commitment to Health 1115 waiver, which gives Vermont unusual flexibility in structuring Medicaid spending and integrating it with other state health investments.